thephpleague/csv/docs/9.0/reader/record-mapping.md

 Serializer\Denormalizer::registerType('int', fn (?string $value): int => 42);
 ```

-The closure will take precedence over the `CastToInt` class to convert
+The closure takes precedence over the built-in `CastToInt` class to convert
 to the `int` type during autodiscovery.
 You can still use the `CastToInt`
 class, but you are now require to explicitly declare it via the `Cell`
 attribute using the `cast` argument.